Drought-Ender/Drought-Cave-Creator/README.md

 1. Have Python installed
 2. Make sure PySide6, PyYAML, Pillow, and appdirs are installed (`pip install <library>` in a command prompt if they are not)
-3. Open command prompt type `python3` and drag the `main.py` file into the prompt.
+3. Open command prompt type `python3` and drag the `main.py` file into the prompt (or simply click on main.py if you're using windows).

 The python file will automatically adjust it's work directory to where it was run, so there is no worry about having to change directory.